 A smaller private jet will feel turbulence, as will a commercial jet (and even those larger private jets that can fly higher can’t avoid all interference).

-Generally speaking, flying a private jet is a comfortable experience, with all the luxuries you wish to have aboard–you get to select the catering, the – the decor, the entertainment.
+Generally speaking, flying a private jet is a comfortable experience, with all the luxuries you wish to have aboard–you get to select the catering, the decor, the entertainment.
 Whether you’re flying for business or pleasure, flying by private charter is a big step up from flying commercial.